-- a) Check the transparent syringe housing to make sure that: - The liquid is clear, colorless, and free of particles - The glass syringe is not cracked or broken
+- a) Check the transparent syringe housing to make sure that: - The liquid is clear, colorless, and free of particles - The glass syringe is not cracked or broken b) Check the label to make sure that:

 Do not use the prefilled pen if the liquid contains particles, or is cloudy or if it is colored, or has flakes in it or shows any sign of damage.
 If so, throw it away in a sharps disposal container and contact your healthcare Professional or pharmacist.